 - ribavirin (Ribatab)

-The chance of reinfection depends on your risk.
-The analysis identified risk factors for reinfection as:
+Authors of a 2016 review identified risk factors for reinfection as:

 - men who have sex with men

 - coinfections, especially ones that compromise your immune system

 Recurrence rates can also depend on factors such as genotype, drug regimen, and if you have any other existing conditions.

 Doctors can diagnose hepatitis C via blood tests.
 Typically, the earlier you receive a diagnosis and start treatment, the better your outcome.